 These rolls are especially good at sopping up all the goodness of a yummy soup, stew or the juices of roast chicken.
 Yes, these rolls are like that.
 Winner winner chicken dinner!

-I made these rolls using whey instead of water.
+I made these rolls using whey instead of water or milk.
 I often have whey on hand as a by product of cheese making.

 Whey contains a lot of protein and has the flavor of skim milk.
 If you don't have any whey on hand use whatever kind of milk you have.